rook/rook/README.md

 a much simplified UX for admins that is in terms of physical resources, pools, volumes, filesystems, and buckets.

 `rookd` embeds Etcd to store configuration and coordinate cluster-wide management operations. `rookd` will automatically bootstrap Etcd, manage it, and scale it as the cluster grows.
-Its also possible to use an external Etcd instead of the embedded one if needed.
+It's also possible to use an external Etcd instead of the embedded one if needed.

-Rook and etcd are implementd in golang.
+Rook and etcd are implemented in golang.
 Ceph is implemented in C++ where the data path is highly optimized.
 We believe this combination offers the best of both worlds.

 See [Design](https://github.com/rook/rook/wiki/Design) wiki for more details.